ku-nlp/ChatCollectionFramework/doc/manual.md

 ![Custom chatroom page with username](images/my-custom-chat-server-chatroom-with-username.png  "Custom chatroom page with username")

+One last thing that needs to be addressed is that the automated tests need to be updated according to our latest changes.

+As we have added a new mandatory parameter to the join request, some tests will fail.
+They must be adjusted to reflect this change.

+The file tests/chat_test.py must be edited so that every call to join request must now pass the username parameter like this:

+	usernames = [
+	    "John",
+	    "Sora",
+	    "Eric",
+	    "Tanaka",
+	    "Gary",
+	    "Kodama",
+	    "Stanley",
+	    "Kyosuke",
+	    "Harry",
+	    "Juan"
+	]
+	username = username = usernames[randint(0, len(usernames) -1)]
+	command = f'curl -X POST http://127.0.0.1:{PORT}/{WEBAPP_CONTEXT}/join -d "clientTabId=11111" -d"username={username}"'

 That's how you can customize the framework.

 In our case, the changes were very simple.
 Some major changes might be needed for some situations.
 For more real examples, it's recommended to check the code of other existing projects that are using the ChatCollectionFramework.